stagestop/stagestop.github.io/_pages/sell.md

 ## Turn your dusty old firearms into cold hard cash!

 ### Have an old gun you no longer need?

 ### Want some quick cash for your used firearm?

 ### Want to trade up to a new firearm?

 We will make a cash offer for your used firearms on the spot, or we can accept it on consignment and post on our Online Auction service at GunBroker.com

 ### How does it work?

-Simply bring your gun (or gun collection) to one of our retail locations at Stage Stop Gun Shop, 5094 Jessie Street, Ste.
-A.,  Mariposa, CA  95338 or Stage Stop Gun Shop, 601 Blvd.,  Atwater, CA  95301.
+It's simple.
+Just call one of locations, (209-358-4867 for our Atwater location or 209-966-3777 for our Mariposa location) and our friendly staff will help you schedule an appointment with one of our appraisers.

-We will sit down with you to appraise the firearm(s) and make you a cash offer for your firearm(s) or we’ll help you determine a fair starting price for a consignment.
+Once you have scheduled a date and time to come into one of our locations, one of our apprasier will sit down with you to appraise the firearm(s) and make you a cash offer for your firearm(s) or we’ll help you determine a fair starting price for a consignment.
 Consignments are listed on <a href="http://www.gunbroker.com/Auction/BI.aspx?IncludeSellers=2068753" target="_blank">GunBroker.com</a> and sell to the highest bidder.

 <hr>